ceramic-engine/ceramic-engine.github.io/content/examples/01-basics/04-gamepad-input.md

 title: Gamepad input
 permalink: examples/gamepad-input/
 sample: gamepad-input
+description: A sample showing how to listen to gamepad input.
 ---

 A sample showing how to listen to gamepad input.
 In this example, buttons (`gamepadDown`, `gamepadUp`) are handled via events and axis values (`gamepadAxisValue()`) via polling in update loop, just to show how the two ways of getting gamepad input work.